 Russia requires US citizens to submit a letter of invitation along with the other application requirements.
 If you are going with a tour company, they will be able to help with this quickly.
 If not, many online agencies will issue these letters on your behalf for a fee.
 (I cannot vouch for the quality of these services).

 That said, these countries can make it a bit difficult to get a visa on arrival.
 Sometimes there is a limited number of border crossings and airports that can issue the visa on arrival.
 Often you will be required to submit some of the same things you would need for a traditional visa, such as photos.
-The only consistent requirement that I can find is that you need to have exact change in US dollars (usually well over $100) to pay for the visa.
+The only consistent requirement is that you must have exact change in US dollars (usually well over $100) to pay for the visa.
 (All these warnings aside, I had minimal difficulty getting a Bolivian visa on arrival at the airport in La Paz).

 International Visa Expediting Services